ikt32/scripts-updates/faq.md

 * TurboFix
 * Custom Torque Map

-**Q: Where are the camera options in Manual Transmission?**
-A: It's been split off into [Dynamic Vehicle First Person Camera](https://www.gta5-mods.com/scripts/dynamic-vehicle-first-person){:target="_blank"}.

 **Q: Does Manual Transmission work with my wheel?**
 A: Steering wheel support works for *any* wheel that supports DirectInput!
 Any *device* that supports DirectInput can be mapped as any input.
 My personal setup: